davisjustinw/cooktree/dev_log.md

   - photos
   - connections to people
 * users can add memories to Recipes.
+* Memories can be connected to a specific make of a Recipe signaling an event like a holiday.

 [x] Users don't have to be logged in users
 [x] People connect to Recipes/makes